 Chief Executive Officer

-Kerry has been working in PR and communications for over 21 years.
+Kerry has been working in Legal PR and communications for almost 25 years.
 She started her PR career working for a specialist professional services consultancy.
 She then went on to work for a number of large PR agencies, where she led accounts for clients such as Royal Mail, the Office of the Deputy Prime Minister, BDO Stoy Hayward and City & Guilds.
 Kerry has also held senior in-house positions at City University London, where she was Head of Communications & Events, the Department for Work and Pensions as Head of PR, and Lloyds TSB Foundations as Head of Information and Communications.
 Kerry holds the Chartered Institute of Public Relations Diploma.

 Since co-founding Black Letter Communications in 2011, Kerry has built a specialism in helping law firms and their clients develop media strategies in support of their cases.
 She has particular experience with inquests and cases heard at the High Court and the Supreme Court.
 She asks insightful and difficult questions to determine the right strategy and tactics to effectively deliver the best story.

 Clients benefit from Kerry’s expansive media knowledge and praise Kerry for her ability to grasp key legal arguments and complete control when dealing with the media.